Los Angeles Vandalism Attorney

 - Carving initials into desks

-- Putting graffiti on school walls with paint or permanent marker.
+- Putting graffiti on school walls

 - Possession of aerosol paint containers under age 18 (Penal Code 594.1)